rahul-gharat/dronahq-docs/docs/building-apps-guides/websocket-dronahq.md

 ### Create a Custom Control in DronaHQ

 1. Drag and drop Custom Controls in the DronaHQ interface.
-2. Go to its property and put the code uder `Write your code`.
+2. Go to its property and put the code under `Write your code`.

 <figure>
   <Thumbnail src="/img/building-apps-guides/websocket/websocket-app-code.jpeg" alt="Code section for the Custom Control." />